Common good: In Catholic social teaching

 One of the earliest references in Christian literature to the concept of the common good is found in the Epistle of Barnabas: "Do not live entirely isolated, having retreated into yourselves, as if you were already [fully] justified, but gather instead to seek together the common good."

 The concept is strongly present in Augustine of Hippo's magnum opus City of God.
 Book XIX of this, the main locus of Augustine's normative political thought, is focused on the question, 'Is the good life social?'
 In other words, 'Is human wellbeing found in the good of the whole society, the common good?'
 Chapters 5–17 of Book XIX address this question.
-Augustine's emphatic answer is yes (see start of chap.
-5).
+Augustine's emphatic answer is "yes".

 Augustine's understanding was taken up and, under the influence of Aristotle, developed by Thomas Aquinas.
 Aquinas's conception of the common good became standard in Roman Catholic moral theology.

-Against that background, the common good became a central concept in the modern tradition of Catholic social teaching, beginning with the foundational document, Rerum novarum, a papal encyclical by Pope Leo XIII, issued in 1891.
+Against that background, the common good became a central concept in the modern tradition of Catholic social teaching, beginning with the foundational document, Rerum novarum, a papal encyclical by Pope Leo XIII issued in 1891.
 This addressed the crisis of the conditions of industrial workers in Europe and argued for a position different from both laissez-faire capitalism and socialism.
 In this letter, Pope Leo guarantees the right to private property while insisting on the role of collective bargaining to establish a living wage.

 Contemporary Catholic social teaching on the common good is summarised in the 2004 Compendium of the Social Doctrine of the Church, chapter 4, part II.
 Quoting the Second Vatican Council document, Gaudium et spes (1965), this says, "According to its primary and broadly accepted sense, the common good indicates 'the sum total of social conditions which allow people, either as groups or as individuals, to reach their fulfilment more fully and more easily (#164, quoting Gaudium et spes, #26; italics original).
+Shortly before the promulgation of Gaudium et spes, the Council had noted that the apostolate of lay people active in public affairs has two aims, both to "further the common good" and, at the same time, to "prepare the way for the Gospel".